Welcome to my homepage !

 About me

 From 2014 to 2019, I was a research assistant professor at Osaka Prefecture University in the intelligent media processing group which is supervised by Professor Koichi Kise.
 I was involved in a national CREST project and working with researchers from Tohoku, Kyushu and KEIO Universities until 2016.
-We use devices such as cameras, eye-trackers, EoGs or smart glasses in order to get information from the reading activity.
+We use devices such as cameras, eye-trackers, EoGs and smart glasses in order to get information from the reading activity.
 From 2017 we started a new national CREST project with Tokyo University and Kobe University about "experiential supplements" which aims to create new tools for sharing experiences, and especially for improving learning and education.

 From 2012 to 2014, I was at the head of Research & Development at Gestform, a digitizing company of 340 people.
 I worked on many projects such as handwriting recognition, image classification, segmentation and recognition.
 During my PhD.,I worked 3 years at LaBRI, the computer science laboratory of Bordeaux with Jean-Philippe Domenger and Nicholas Journet.